 Alcohol can be excreted in the breath, which is reflective of how much alcohol is in the blood.
 An alcohol breath test, or breathalyzer, can detect alcohol on a person’s breath for 12 to 24 hours after drinking.
 The time it takes for the alcohol to no longer be detected in a person’s breath will depend on how much they drank and how fast they metabolize alcohol.
 There is no easy way to get alcohol off your breath; only time will decrease your blood alcohol level and how much is in your breath.

 Besides a breathalyzer, there are other alcohol testing methods that can be used to detect alcohol in a person’s system.
 Some of these tests look for alcohol (ethyl alcohol directly), but others detect a metabolite of alcohol, ethyl glucuronide (EtG).
 The amount of time that alcohol can be detected in a person’s system depends on where it is being tested.

 How Long Does Alcohol Stay in Urine?

 An alcohol urine test is not usually done to test for alcohol in a person’s system.
 Blood or breath are the preferred ways to test.
 However, alcohol can be detected in urine for 12 to 24 hours after drinking.
-EtG is detectable in urine for six hours to four days following alcohol consumption.
+Ethyl glucuronide (EtG), a metabolite of alcohol, is detectable in urine for up to four days following alcohol consumption.

 How Long Does Alcohol Stay in Your Saliva?